bbauska/W3Cx-3of5/README.md

 The rules at *lines 8* and 1*1* target the input fields with a required attribute.
 They will change the background by displaying a small green or red icon, corresponding to the valid/invalid status of the input field.

-### Use the title attribute for specifying a custom message
+<h4>Use the title attribute for specifying a custom message</h4>

 You can simply use the input\'s title attribute to provide a message for pattern-mismatches, and more generally for all validation errors.
 This solution is really neat and doesn\'t require JavaScript!

-Try the [online example at JSBin](https://jsbin.com/locedoy/1/edit?html,output), or try it here in your browser (type invalid values and look at the custom messages):
+Try the <a href="https://jsbin.com/locedoy/1/edit?html,output">online example at JSBin</a>, or try it here in your browser (type invalid values and look at the custom messages):

 Top of Form